HMAS Yarra (U77)

-HMAS Yarra (U77), named for the Yarra River, was a sloop of the Royal Australian Navy (RAN) that served during World War II.
-Commissioned in 1936, Yarra spent the early part of the war in Australian waters, then was transferred to the East Indies Station in 1940.
+HMAS Yarra (U77), named after the Yarra River, was a sloop of the Royal Australian Navy (RAN) that served during World War II.
+Commissioned in 1936, Yarra spent the early war years patrolling Australian waters before being assigned to the East Indies Station in 1940.
 The sloop operated in the Red Sea, then was involved in the Anglo-Iraqi War and the Anglo-Soviet invasion of Iran.
-After operating as part of the Tobruk Ferry Service in the Mediterranean during November, Yarra was reassigned to Southeast Asia in response to Japanese attacks.
+After operating as part of the Tobruk Ferry Service in the Mediterranean during November, Yarra was reassigned to Southeast Asia in response to Japanese advances.
 On 4 March 1942, Yarra was attacked and sunk by a force of Japanese cruisers and destroyers while attempting to protect ships withdrawing to Australia.